couchbaselabs/tuqtng/docs/n1ql-v1.md

 Identifiers appear in many places in an N1QL query.
 Frequently identifiers are used to described paths within a document, but they are also used in `AS` clauses to introduce new identifiers.

-* SELECT - `AS` identifiers in the projection create new names that may be referred to in the ORDER BY claus
+* SELECT - `AS` identifiers in the projection create new names that may be referred to in the ORDER BY clause
 * FROM - `AS` identifiers in the FROM clause create new names that may be referred to anywhere in the query
 * ANY/ALL collection expressions - `AS` identifiers in collection expressions create names that can **ONLY** be used within this collection expression